 Dear TF Supporters,

-Here is the latest sketch of how our regional partners are currently reaching out to care for children and families during COVID-19:
+Here is a quick sketch of how our regional partners are currently reaching out to care for children and families:

-- In Uganda, in-person cleft care services resumed once national lockdown restrictions eased in June.
-Transportation to and from the hospital remains a challenge for many families — both in terms of public transport availability and the increased costs.
+- In Uganda, surgeries have resumed in small numbers, but transportation to and from facilities remains a challenge for many families — both in terms of availability and the increased costs.

 Across the Americas:

-- In Costa Rica, in-person cleft care is currently suspended, yet psychosocial support and speech therapy continues to grow to meet the demand from local families.
+- In Costa Rica, in-person cleft care is currently suspended, with access to psychosocial support and speech therapy online ongoing.